 Anchor keeps its secrets on the hops, so I'll guess piney, citrusy Cascades.
 Doesn't really matter.
 They've achieved a perfect balance, the hops playing their role nicely in the background of this very malty beer.

 Porter was the second beer Fritz Maytag introduced after he rescued and resuscitated San Francisco's historic Anchor Steam brewery in the late 1960s.
-He's always had an eye on history and on English ale brewing, so making a porter was a perfect choice.

 This is the beer style that made London brewing famous.
 According to English beer expert Michael Jackson, who grew up walking to school past a porter sign, his research shows the first mention of porter around 1730.